trainJapan/AUTOHOTKEY-V1-ZUIKI-MASCON-SCRIPT-FOR-TRAIN-SIMULATORS/README.md

 ● If you need to change the name or location of the .ini file, open the .ahk file with a text editor and modify this line: INI_FILE := A_ScriptDir . "\zuiki_config.ini"

 ● If "EnableHotkeys=true" is set, be aware that these hotkeys might conflict with hotkeys in your emulator or game.
-In that case, consider changing the hotkeys in the game/emulator
+In that case, consider changing the hotkeys in the game/emulator or setting EnableHotkeys=false

+● Be aware that the arrow keys on the ZUIKI cannot be used currently